 Please call (817) 329-3890 or contact us here.

-Do I need to make a reservation in order to take a tour or get a tasting?
+Do I need to make a reservation for a tasting?

-We only request advance notice if your tour is 20 people or more.
-A week in advance is plenty of time for us to be properly staffed for your larger group.
+We only request advance notice if your party is 6 people or more.

 What days and times are you open?